SolitaryRoad.com

 the cows twice a day.
 I got up at 5:00 in the morning in a

-cold upstairs bedroom of an old farmhouse, dressed, and waded
+very cold upstairs bedroom of an old farmhouse, dressed, went down

-through three foot snow drifts to get to the barn to help milk
+and then waded through three foot snow drifts to get to the barn

-twenty four dairy cows before breakfast and school on many a
+to help milk twenty four dairy cows before breakfast and school

-winter morning.
-And then, after breakfast, I walked a mile and
+on many a winter morning.
+And then, after breakfast, I walked a

 through grade eight.
 Then in the evening we milked the cows